 Note; Right will take you over the railroad tracks to the Ashton Mill parking lot.

-Continuing north the trail runs alongside an active railroad line.
+Continuing North the paved Blackstone River Bikeway runs alongside an active railroad line.
 A black fence separates you from the tracks on your right, with the river over to your left.
 Next, you'll pass below I-295 and at about 5.1 miles you'll cross over the RR tracks, complete with a railroad crossing signal.
 The trail travels up and over a slight hill, with the tracks below on your left.
-You cross over the Blackstone River on a new bridge parallel to the railroad bridge.
+You cross over the Blackstone River on a new bridge parallel to the railroad bridge back into Lincoln.
 Note the nicely restored old mill on your left.
-You cross over Albion Road at 5.3 miles (Mile marker 12.5) and through the parking lot.
-Map board located here.
+You cross over Albion Road at 5.3 miles [Mile Marker 12.5] and through the parking lot.
+Map Board located here.
 A low dam crosses the river here.
 Now the river is on your right and the tracks to your left.
 Keep a lookout to your left for a stone arch bridge with a small waterfall and stream on the opposite side of the tracks at about mile 6.3.
-At 6.8 miles (Mile marker 14), you pass through the Manville parking lot.
-Map board.
+At 6.8 miles [Mile Marker 14], you pass through the Manville parking lot.
+Map Board.
 After passing underneath a bridge, you come to the Manville Dam with a nice overlook.
-As you travel alongside the tracks, watch for a couple of railroad mileage posts.
+As you travel alongside the tracks, watch for a couple of RR Mileage Markers.
 The first will be P13, which means, 13 miles to Providence.
 The other side reads W, showing the distance to Worcester.
 At around 8.2 miles, the trail travels underneath Route 99.
 I believe the waterway on your right that follows the trail is part of the old Blackstone Canal.
+You cross into Woonsocket.
 At 8.8 miles the trail passes by the Woonsocket Water Treatment Plant.
 Route 126 (Manville Rd) is on your left.
 The trail heads up a hill (possibly a reclaimed landfill) and out into the open.
 Nice views of the river below.
 You'll pass by a soccer field and Par 3 golf holes before coming to a gravel access road at 9.4 miles.

 Note; Head left to the Rivers Edge Recreation Complex, which has a snack bar, restrooms and parking.
 There is also a canoe launch located here.